-At Monash IVF, our patients have access to some of the best fertility treatment Australia, and the World, can offer.
-We understand that sometimes the cost of treatment can be confusing and that each patient has individual circumstances and treatment needs.
+At Monash IVF, our patients have access to some of the best fertility treatment in Australia, and the World, can offer.
+We understand that sometimes IVF cost can be confusing and that each patient has individual circumstances and treatment needs.

 The table below provides an estimate of your out of pocket expenses for fertility treatment with Monash IVF.

 |Treatment||Approximate Out of Pocket Cost*|